Last Updated on

 Amazon Rating: high reputation with +600 reviews.

-- It is by far, the top rated kick scooter for toddlers on the most popular marketplaces (Ebay, amazon, etc).
+- Micro mini kick scooter, by far, is the top rated kick scooter for toddlers on the most popular marketplaces (Ebay, amazon, etc).

 - It comes in different colors for boys and girls (pink, purple, red, green, blue, aqua).